 We collect data on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
 DSGVO data on each access to the server on which this service is located (so-called server log files).
 Access data includes the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

 Log file information is stored for a maximum of seven days for security reasons (e.g. to investigate misuse or fraud) and then deleted.
 Data whose further storage is required for evidentiary purposes are excluded from deletion until the respective incident has been finally clarified.

 Online presence in social media

-We maintain on the basis of our legitimate interests within the meaning of Art.
-6 para.
-1 lit. f.
-DSGVO online presences within social networks and platforms to communicate with the customers, interested parties and users active there and to inform them about our services.
-When accessing the respective networks and platforms, the terms and conditions and the data processing guidelines of their respective operators apply.
+On the basis of our legitimate interests within the meaning of Art.
+6 Para.
+1 lit. f., we maintain the following facilities DSGVO online presences within social networks and platforms in order to communicate with customers, interested parties and users active there and to inform them about our services.
+When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of their respective operators apply.

 Cookies & range measurement

 Cookies are information that is transferred from our web server or third party web servers to the user's web browser and stored there for later retrieval.
 Cookies can be small files or other types of information storage.

 We use "session cookies", which are only stored on our website for the duration of your current visit (e.g. to enable the storage of your login status or the shopping basket function and thus the use of our online offer at all).
 A randomly generated unique identification number, a so-called session ID, is stored in a session cookie.
 A cookie also contains information about its origin and the storage period.
 These cookies cannot store any other data.
 Session cookies are deleted when you have finished using our online offer and log out or close your browser, for example.